Gut Health

 An out-of-balance microbiome overproduces LPS toxins.
 On top of all the other destructive things that LPS toxins do[2], they also make a mess of your thyroid system.

-• Reduce the amount of active T3 your body can produce & circulate (source)
+• Reduce the amount of active T3 your body can produce and circulate[3]

 Those LPS toxins do a lot of damage.
-But you can tame them by rebalancing your microbiome with spore probiotics… the best choice for turning dysbiosis into a healthy gut.
+But you can tame them by balancing your gut microbiome with spore probiotics… the best choice for turning dysbiosis into a healthy gut.

 On top of the nutrient factor and the harm brought on by LPS toxins, medical researchers discovered that dysbiosis could cause thyroid disease… and possibly even lead to thyroid cancer.

-For one thing, an extreme form of dysbiosis called SIBO (small intestinal bacteria overgrowth) has direct ties to hypothyroidism.
-One study found that 54% – more than half – of people with hypothyroidism also suffer from SIBO.
+For one thing, an extreme form of dysbiosis called SIBO (small intestinal bacteria overgrowth) has direct ties to hypothyroidism.[6]
+One study found that 54% of people with hypothyroidism also suffer from SIBO.[7]

 And it gets worse…